tranhelen/tranhelen/_posts/2015-10-21-threeweeks.md

 - blog
 - design
 layout: post
+twitter_desc: What I've learned from living with just my phone for three weeks.
+twitter_image: 21-00card.jpg
 ---

 I have just come back from a three week trip in Japan for which the only device I brought was my phone.
 This wasn't really a difficult decision for me to make but after relying on it as my primary device, I've noticed a few things: